-Accessorizing one’s wedding reception is filled with endless options.
+Accessorizing your wedding reception is filled with endless options.
 Recent reception trends have begun to break away from traditional norms and move toward a reception that is livelier, less formal and more unique.

 Wedding planners are doing away with congested buffet lines and formal round-table seating and instead, providing standing cocktail tables and dinner stations.
 Scattered cocktail tables have the ability to provide a “happy hour” atmosphere, allowing for active foot traffic and socialization.
 Dinner stations and buffet-style dinners, while similar, have distinct differences.
 Both dinner options allow the guests to intermingle while receiving their food, but the ever-trending dinner stations group dishes by types of food at different locations in the room.
 Consider metallic linens in soft champagne or blush for subtle elegance and flair on the cocktail tables or floral arrangements for the dinner stations with “edible” items like sprigs of rosemary or basil in a mason jar.